OneStopTransport/routino-vagrant/README.md

 vagrant up
 ```

+IF you don't want to setup the Routino instance with data from Portugal, edit the `routino-setup/install.sh` file in order to comment the lines 18 and 19, with a \# in the beginning of the line, which consist of `sed` commands to replace the Great Britain OSM data with Portugal OSM data.

-Everything is installed automatically and at the end you just head to the specified URL in your browser and use your freshly-installed Routino instance!
+Everything is installed automatically and at the end you just need to head to the specified URL in your browser and use your freshly-installed Routino instance!

+---

 ### Issues/Troubleshooting

-Feel free to contact me or create a new issue on this repository.
+Feel free to contact us or create a new issue on this repository.
 We'll do our best to try and help!